 The prevailing Protestant view of the Irish as a lower form of humanity was indeed quite common and well-established in the consciousness of everyday Americans long before Nast set foot in New York City as a six-year-old immigrant.

 Knobel’s Paddy and the Republic establishes how prevalent anti-Irish sentiment coursed throughout America.
 Had it not been for the Irish Americans political alliances, which in Nast’s view involved stolen elections and misappropriated public funds, there would be little reasons for Nast to attack the Irish Catholics.
-His pen turned on anyone, or any group, who he felt had abandoned principles or moral code.
+His pen turned on anyone, or any group, who he felt had abandoned principles or a moral code.

 Everything Nast drew was executed with deep conviction.
 The question is, were his convictions misplaced?
 One may not agree with Nast’s conclusions, but those who are informed about his life and times are better judges about where and why Thomas Nast drew his creative inspiration.